-In this section we want to point out that the differences between the styles, as observed in the Results sections, have perceptual goals: the acoustic differences do not just reflect single articulatory differences.
-Rather, for each style there are a multitude of articulatory features that synergetically act to achieve a specific acoustic effect.
+In this section we want to point out that the differences between the styles, as observed in Sec.
+III, have perceptual goals: the acoustic differences do not just reflect single articulatory differences.
+Rather, for each style there are a multitude of articulatory features that synergetically act to achieve a specific psychoacoustic effect.
 The following subsections explain this in detail for each style.

-A. Tarankanje: whiteness
+A. Tarankanje: Whiteness